Introduction – Ultex T80 with CUBIS Max Tank by Joyetech

 Opening the box on this kit left me scratching my head.
 I’ve always been one for clean lines and simplicity in my tech, but holding the Ultex in my hand left me feeling like Dr Who clutching onto his/her sonic screwdriver.
 And that gave me a smile.

 There’s a sense of playfulness in the design, an almost futuristic impression of how vaping would evolve if a vaper was asked in 2008 to design the mod of the future and I like that.
+It’s a million miles away from the clean lines of a mod like the Freemax Twister.

 In the Box